zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 You will be creating a REST api service to store and read data from an H2 database.

 - [ ] Please fork and clone this repository.
-This repository does not have a starter project, so create one inside of the cloned repository folder.
+This repository has a starting application called todos.
+You must start working from there.
 Regularly commit and push your code as appropriate.

-- [ ] Create the models, repositories, and services needed to model the following suggested table layout:

-- Note these are the minimum fields required.
-More is okay.
+- [ ] The initial application contains the model for the users table.
+Endpoints are already created and the structure for auditiong fields is in place.
+You are adding the model for the todos table and updating the services to work with the new table.

 - [ ] TODOS
   - `todoid` primary key, not null long
   - `description` string, not null
   - `completed` boolean.
 Note that for all new todos, default completed to false
   - `userid` foreign key (one user to many todos) not null
-  - any time TODOS are displayed, the created on auditing field should also be displayed!

-- [ ] USERS
-  - `userid` primary key, not null long
-  - `username` string, not null unique, always lower case
-  - `primaryemail` string, not null unique
-  - `password` string, not null.
-This will be stored in plain text for now.

-- [ ] Notes:
-  - USERS have a one to many relationship with TODOS.
   - All tables must have the standard 4 auditing fields in place and working, being populated: created on, created by, last modified on, last modified by.
 The auditing usernames will all default to `llama`.
+  - USERS have a one to many relationship with TODOS.

-- [ ] SeedData.java is a sample script that can be modified to populate the database.
+- [ ] SeedData.java is a sample class that can be modified to populate the database.
 However, this is the seed data to use for this application.
 The structure can change, the data should not change.
 Do populate the database with this data.

-- [ ] For all dates use the format `yyyy-MM-dd HH:mm:ss` so `2020-04-15 23:59:59`

-Expose the following end points
+The following end points are already available in the initial application.
+You are to make sure the end points work with the newly added todos table

 - [ ] GET /users/users - return all of the users and their todos

-- [ ] GET /users/user/{userid} - return the user and their todos based off of id
+- [ ] GET /users/user/{userid} - return the user and their todos based off of user id

-- [ ] POST /users/user - adds a user.
+- [ ] POST /users/user - adds a user with their todos

   You can use the following to test this!